pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * What should I have said to him?
 He was not listening to me.
 * I would like to say that I'm very happy to be here!

----
-Ana: Should I say this to him?

-Bob: Yes, you must tell him the truth.

----
-Ana: What did she say to you?

-Bob: She said that I should buy this shampoo.

----
-Ana: What does the meter say?

-Bob: The meter says 1.0 degrees.

----
-Ana: What does the thermometer say?

-Bob: The thermometer says 1.0 degrees.

----

-Ana: What did you say?

-Bob: I said that I need to study for my exam.

----
-Ana: What did you say to your manager?

-Bob: I told him that I want to take a day off next Monday. (reported speech)

----
-Ana: What did you say to your manager?

-Bob: I said that I was tired.

----
-Ana: What did you say? (past simple)

-Bob: I said that the weather will be better tomorrow. (reported speech)

----
-Ana: What did she say to you?

-Bob: She said that I was a loser!

----
-Bob: What kind of mood are you in?

-Ana: I said that I am in a Christmas mood.

----

 ## misplace misplaced (t) (reg)